Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-setup.rst

     service = QiskitRuntimeService(channel="ibm_quantum")

-Channel selection: "getting a provider"
+Channel selection (get a provider)
 ------------------------------------------

 Use the updated code to select a channel.